actions/create-github-app-token/README.md

 ### `repositories`

 **Optional:** Comma-separated list of repositories to grant access to.
-If 'owner' is set and 'repositories' is empty then the access will be scoped to all repositories in the organization where the app is installed.
+If 'owner' is set and 'repositories' is empty then the access will be scoped to all repositories in the current repository owner's installation.
 If 'owner' and 'repositories' are empty then the access will be scoped to the current repository.

 ## Outputs